 Some people “have” to sail in a balcony cabin, but you’ll find the cheapest rates when you select an interior room.
 If you’re concerned about being in an inside cabin, consider how much time you’ll likely spend outside your room.

 When the ship docks at its scheduled ports, you’ll want to spend as much time as possible experiencing what these destinations offer.
 When you’re onboard, the ship itself provides a variety of options for food and fun.
-Since the cabin is just where you’ll sleep and shower, you’ll likely barely notice the small size.
+Since the cabin is just where you’ll sleep and shower, you’ll likely barely notice the small size on short trips.

 Choose on an older ship

 Ready to learn more or book?
-You can learn more about this cruise – and other inexpensive trips – at AvoyaTravel.com.
+You can learn more about this cruise – and other inexpensive trips – at RoyalCaribbean.com.